Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Impact of Chunking Chunk granularity analysis

 \subsection{Request sequence analysis}

-Similar to the prior sub-section, we next extend our analysis of the \revrev{overlap that a client sees with $N$ prior clients watching the same video}{overlap with the aggregate view cover from $N$ prior \revrev{client}{user} viewings of the same video} to account for chunk boundaries.
-Throughout this section we use 2 second chunks, a sliced 90$\degree$ viewport, and normalize the reported cover overlap \revrev{with the}{relative to the size of the} cover of the \revrev{client}{user} of consideration.
-In general, the distribution statistics of the overlap between the current \revrev{client's}{user's} per-chunk cover and prior \revrev{clients'}{users'} cover for the same chunk (Figure~\ref{fig:chunk-sequence-cdf-average-90}(a)) are similar to the corresponding \revrev{instantaneous overlaps}{statistics for individual playback points} (Figure~\ref{fig:sequence-cdf-90}).
-However, we have observed that the larger head movements and bigger differences in viewing directions associated with the {\em explore} video result in even greater \revrev{pe-client gains in overlaps.}{gains in overlap as the number of prior \revrev{clients}{users} increases.} In fact, with 16 prior \revrev{client}{user} \revrev{requests}{viewings} the overlap is greater than 99\% (of the \revrev{client's}{user's} cover) for 94.7\% of the chunks for the {\em explore} video, compared to 88.8\%, 86.0\%, and 88.5\% for the other videos.
-These observations are also apparent when considering the overlaps seen across the playback durations of the example videos (Figure~\ref{fig:chunk-sequence-time-average-90}).
-In fact, during the first 120 seconds of the {\em explore} video and the initial explore phase of the {\em static} video the average overlaps when there are $N$=8 and $N$=16 prior \revrev{clients}{users} are close to one.
+\revfour{Similar to the prior sub-section, we}{We} next extend our analysis of the \revrev{overlap that a client sees with $N$ prior clients watching the same video}{overlap with the aggregate view cover from $N$ prior \revrev{client}{user} viewings of the same video} to account for chunk boundaries.
+Throughout this section we use 2 second chunks, a sliced 90$\degree$ viewport, and normalize the reported cover overlap \revrev{with the}{relative to the size of the} cover of the \revrev{client}{user} of consideration. \revNot{In general, the distribution statistics of the overlap between the current \revrev{client's}{user's} per-chunk cover and prior \revrev{clients'}{users'} cover for the same chunk (Figure~\ref{fig:chunk-sequence-cdf-average-90}(a)) are similar to the corresponding \revrev{instantaneous overlaps}{statistics for individual playback points} (Figure~\ref{fig:sequence-cdf-90}).
+However, \revfour{we have observed that the}{the} larger head movements and bigger differences in viewing directions associated with the {\em explore} video result in even greater \revrev{pe-client gains in overlaps.}{gains in overlap as the number of prior \revrev{clients}{users} increases.} In fact, with 16 prior user viewings the overlap is greater than 99\% (of the user's cover) for 94.7\% of the chunks for the {\em explore} video, compared to 88.8\%, 86.0\%, and 88.5\% for the other videos. \revAA{}{These results suggest that significant cache hit rates may be achievable already after a limited number of users, at least if they experience similar bandwidth conditions.} These observations are also apparent when considering the overlaps seen across the playback durations of the example videos (Figure~\ref{fig:chunk-sequence-time-average-90}).}{Figure~\ref{fig:chunk-sequence-time-average-90} shows the overlaps across the playback durations of the example videos.
+Note the larger overlaps compared to those in Figure~\ref{fig:sequence-time-average-90}, although the qualitative differences among the results for the representative videos are quite similar.} \revsix{}{Note the larger overlaps compared to those in Figure~\ref{fig:sequence-time-average-90}, although the qualitative differences among the results for the representative videos are quite similar.} In fact, during the first 120 seconds of the {\em explore} video and the initial explore phase of the {\em static} video the average overlaps when there are $N$=8 and $N$=16 prior \revrev{clients}{users} are close to one.
 In general, however, the overlaps when there are fewer prior \revrev{clients}{users} (e.g., $N$=1, $N$=2, and $N$=4 curves) are greater when \revrev{clients}{users} are less exploratory (e.g., with {\em moving}, {\em rides}, and after the initial exploratory phase of the {\em static} video). \revtwo{}{These chunk-level results again highlight important differences in the caching opportunities that different video categories present, and that videos of some categories (e.g., {\em static}) may require different optimizations for the initial (exploratory) phase than the later parts of the videos.}